ihuchukwu/restauraTour/README.md

 # Goal

-To demonstrate knowledge of working on a fully featured Ruby on Rails project in a group environment. like a group hired by an entrepreneur to build an MVP (Minimum Viable Product) for him or her to present to potential investors.
+To demonstrate knowledge of working on a fully featured Ruby on Rails project in a group environment like a group hired by an entrepreneur to build an MVP (Minimum Viable Product) for him or her to present to potential investors.

 # Getting Started
 With a procedural rule of thumb, the restauraTour process flow was practically arranged to be interactive.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.